Web-Dev-Collaborative/rwt-file-tabs/readme.md

 width, scroll buttons are automatically enabled.

-Dynamic tabs can be <q>closable</q> or not, based on an attribute set on the web component by the developer.
+Dynamic tabs can be <q>closable</q> or not, based on an attribute set on the DOM component by the developer.

+#### In the wild

+To see an example of this component in use, visit the <a href='https://fiddle.blue/BP-AZB-DIAAH'><span class=bp>BLUE</span><span class=phrase>FIDDLE</span></a>
+website.
+It uses two components: one vertical and one horizontal.
+To understand what's going on under the hood, use the browser's inspector to view the HTML source code and network activity, and follow along as you read this documentation.

 #### Prerequisites

-The <span>rwt-file-tabs</span> web component works in any browser that supports modern W3C standards.
+The <span>rwt-file-tabs</span> DOM component works in any browser that supports modern W3C standards.
 Templates are written using <span>BLUE</span><span>
 PHRASE</span> notation, which can be compiled into HTML using the free <a href='https://hub.readwritetools.com/desktop/rwview.blue'>Read Write View</a>
 desktop app.
 It has no other prerequisites.
 Distribution and installation are